 International Tax Design for the 21st Century

 A new era of international tax design began with the G20/OECD Base Erosion and Profit Shifting (BEPS) project in 2013.
 The BEPS project initiated a 15-point Action Plan to update century-old international tax rules to ensure effective taxation in the global digital economy.
 In December 2021, we launched BEPS Policy Brief series, which explains in accessible language the 15 BEPS Actions and the global response to them over the last decade, identifies the impact, limitations and challenges for these reforms and looks forward to next steps in international tax design.
 Ms Maryanne Mrakovcic, Deputy Secretary, Australian Treasury launched the Policy Brief at the Symposium, Evaluating BEPS and Looking to the Future, 2-3 December 2021.

 Tax Expenditure Reporting in Developing Countries

-Miranda Stewart wrote a short article entitled "Tax Expenditures: Lessons from History and Country Experience" that appeared in the Africa Tax Spotlight newsletter.
-Please click here to read the article.
+Research project by Professor Miranda Stewart and Associate Professor Mark Burton, in collaboration with the International Budget Partnership.
+Miranda Stewart wrote a short article entitled 'Tax Expenditures: Lessons from History and Country Experience' published in the Africa Tax Spotlight newsletter.

-- Professor Miranda Stewart was awarded the first Oxford-Melbourne research grant for her project "A study of the interplay between sham transactions, judicial and statutory anti-avoidance rules and the doctrine of abuse of rights in Australian and UK Tax Law
+Oxford-MLS Research Partnership A study of the interplay between sham transactions, judicial and statutory anti-avoidance rules and the doctrine of abuse of rights in Australian and UK Tax Law